mbuhot/ecto_job/README.md

 Jobs in the "RESERVED" or "IN_PROGRESS" state past the expiry time will be returned to the "AVAILABLE" state.

-TODO: Expired jobs in the "IN_PROGRESS" state with attempts > MAX_ATTEMPTS should move to a "FAILED" state.
+Expired jobs in the "IN_PROGRESS" state with attempts >= MAX_ATTEMPTS move to a "FAILED" state.
+Failed jobs are kept in the database so that application developers can handle the failure.